FurryGamesIndex/games/doc/tags.en.md

 - `online` The game includes online functions, such as paid purchase points, online ranking system, etc.
 - `centralized` The main function of the game depends on a centralized server and the server cannot be deployed by the player.
 This means that if the game service provider shuts down the server, the game is likely to be no longer playable.
 (Not meant to bundle DRM systems like steam or itch.io, see misc:drm)
 - `drm` This game has used Digital Rights Management to restrict players.
 (This tag is designed for the future and is not currently used in FGI.)
+- `grayscale` The interface of this game has no or very little color and is mainly presented in grayscale.
+- `full-audio` This game offers a full audio experience with voiceovers or/and more.
 - `homophobia` Game include homophobia contents

 ## Namespace lang